Can electric scooters go up hills?

 You might use an electric scooter for covering shorter distances like for instance your daily commute to work.
 While some of you might be living in hilly areas.
 (I have a couple of friends in San Fran and they were asking me not long ago can electric scooters go up hills?)
 In the case you live in an area that has many hills or inclines, your electric scooter must have the ability to go uphill without losing power or without too much effort, no matter how steep the terrain is.

-Therefore, many new potential riders consider it an important question of whether their electric scooter can tackle the steep inclines or not.
-If you too are someone who is looking for an electric scooter for a daily commute, and you have a couple of hills or inclines on your way to work or wherever then you must also consider a scooter which can easily go up hills.
+Therefore, many new potential riders consider it an important question whether their electric scooter can tackle the steep inclines or not.
+If you too are someone who is looking for an electric scooter for a daily commute, and you have a couple of hills or inclines on your way to work or wherever then you must also consider a scooter that can easily go up hills.

 Before you go and look for the best electric scooter, there are a couple of things to consider.
 The good news is some electric scooters can definitely go uphill.
 But a lot depends on factors like the capacity of the motor(s).
 Count the fact that there are also many electric scooters nowadays that come with extremely low-quality components, which in turn results in poor performance, and some electric scooters don’t run smoothly even on a small slope.